modir/using-laminas-framework-book/version2/docs/mvc.md

 * Your model is a *Factory*:
     * if it can create other objects and can do nothing else

-Q> **Hmm... what if I just store all my models in a single Model directory?**
+> **Hmm... what if I just store all my models in a single Model directory?**
-Q>
+>
-Q> Of course, you can, if you strongly wish.
-But, when you use Doctrine ORM Q> library, you will notice that it utilizes DDD principles as well, so using DDD Q> makes your application well-organized.
+> Of course, you can, if you strongly wish.
+But, when you use Doctrine ORM
+> library, you will notice that it utilizes DDD principles as well, so using DDD
+> makes your application well-organized.

 ## Other Model Types